Guavus/bigtop/bigtop_toolchain/README.md

 ## Requirements

-Due to redistribution restrictions the Oracle JDK must be downloaded seperately.
+Due to redistribution restrictions the Oracle JDK must be downloaded separately.

 Download the JDK 64bit rpm.bin file, run it with the -x switch to extract the rpm file and copy jdk-6u45-linux-amd64.rpm to files/.